 We regret that we cannot have visitors aged under 16 staying in any of our residences.
 All overnight guests over the age of 16 must be registered by completing the Manor Hall guest form at least 48 hours in advance of their stay.
 The hall has a limited number of guest mattresses available that may be hired from the Student Support Adviser during office hours (9am to 4pm, Monday to Friday) at a cost of £2 per night.

 Please make sure the people sharing your accommodation are happy for you to have a guest staying.
 Guests should generally stay no more than 3 nights except in exceptional circumstances which you should discuss with your Student Support Adviser.

 The University does not accept responsibility for residents’ personal possessions.
-Your first payment includes a fee for block contents insurance, it is essential that you check the cover provided is adequate to your needs.
+Your first payment of accommodation fees includes a fee for block contents insurance, it is essential that you check the cover provided is adequate to your needs.

 |Kitchens and pantries||

 Each kitchen /pantry is supplied with a minimum requirement of a microwave, kettle and toaster and refrigerator for food storage, plus a freezer in self-catered residences, depending on the number of users for each area.
 All equipment supplied by the University of Bristol will be maintained in good order and repair.